Beyond the Scoreboard: Rebuilding the Ecosystem of Malaysian Hockey

 Today, if Malaysian hockey is to truly rebuild and compete again with the best in the world, that ecosystem must return.

-We need the banks to come back into the system.
+We need the banks back in the system.
 We need corporations and GLCs to see hockey once again as a platform for nation-building.
-We need the Sports Ministry and educational bodies to strengthen the pathways from schools to universities and into the national programme.
+We need the Sports Ministry and educational bodies to strengthen pathways from schools to universities and into the national programme.

 Because when Malaysia worked together before, hockey did not merely survive.